htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+- Fixed a bug where schedd would not start if the history file size, named by MAX_HISTORY_SIZE was more than 2 Gigabytes.
+  :ticket:`7023`

 - The default ``CCB_RECONNECT_FILE`` name now includes the shared port ID instead of the port number, if available, which prevents multiple CCBs behind the same shared port from interfering with each other's state file.